Dyalog/MiServer/README.md

-The development branch contains the latest work from the MiServer development team

-Once they pass QA, features will be moved into the miserver.dyalog.com branch
+N.B.
+This repository is currently undergoing some reorganization so that we can better manage the release cycle for MiServer.
+We expect these changes to be complete during the 4th quarter of 2017.

+This repository contains 4 primary branches
+* master - this is the current "production" version of MiServer
+* maintenance - this is where bug fixes are written and tested before being merged into master
+* development - this is where new development will take place
-The miserver.dyalog.com branch is what is running at (http://miserver.dyalog.com).
+* miserver.dyalog.com - this is what is running at (http://miserver.dyalog.com).